open-neuromorphic/communications/docs/initiatives/in-progress/social-media-engagement/social_media_playbook.md

 *   **Visuals:** The website is your best friend!
 Every event and blog page has a "Share" button that provides pre-made, high-quality images perfect for social media.
 *   **Content Source:** The website (`open-neuromorphic.org`), the `communications` GitHub repo, and the Discord server are your primary sources for news and content.
-*   **Coordination:** We'll use the `#leadership` channel on Discord for planning and approvals.

 ### **Our Tone of Voice**

 *   **Authoritative yet Accessible:** We are experts, but we are welcoming to newcomers.
 Avoid overly dense jargon where possible.
 *   **Supportive and Collaborative:** We celebrate the community.
 Our language should be inclusive, positive, and encouraging.
 *   **Forward-Looking and a Little Bit Hype:** We're excited about the future of neuromorphic computing, and it's okay to show it!
-Use emojis to add energy. 🧠⚡🚀

 ### **Your First 30 Days: A Suggested Plan**